On the Kalīla wa-Dimna

 Then, I thought about medicine and realised that a physician cannot give his patient a remedy which would heal his illness to such a degree that he would never again suffer from it, or from any other illness.
 Seeing that there is no guarantee against the same disease, or an even more serious one, recurring, I came to the conclusion that knowledge of the hereafter is the only thing which brings permanent salvation from all diseases.
 Thus, I came to hold medicine in contempt and to long for religious knowledge.
 But when I had come to this conclusion, I felt uncertainty concerning religion.
 I found nothing in my books of medical learning which could show me which religion was the true one.
 I found that there are many religions and creeds and that the followers of these creeds differ one from the other.
 Some inherited their religion from their ancestors, others, adopted it on account of fear and coercion, yet others hoped by means of it to acquire worldly goods, pleasures, and prestige.
 But every one of them claims that his religion is the true and correct one and that whoever contradicts him lives in error and deception.
 Concerning the creator and what he created, the beginning and the end of the world, and other questions they have violently different opinions, but every one of them despises, opposes, and attacks the others, I decided to frequent the scholars and leaders in every religious faction and to examine what they teach and stipulate in the hope that perhaps I could learn to distinguish truth from falsehood and attach myself confidently to the truth without having to accept on the authority of others something that I could not know or understand by myself.
 I pursued this plan, investigated and studied.
 But I discovered that all of these people merely repeat what was handed down to them.
 Each one praises his own religion and curses the religion of those who disagree with him.
 It became clear to me that their conclusions are based on illusions and that their speech is not motivated by a sense of fairness.
 In not one of them did I find that degree of honesty and rightmindedness which would induce rational persons to accept their words and be satisfied with them.

 §7.
 As I noted, what de Blois sees in this first-person statement is the historical core of what he calls the “autobiography” of Borzōy.
 What I see instead, however, is a dramatization of Borzōy as a speaker who levels the playing field before telling the fables of the book of Kalīla wa-Dimna.
 For de Blois, the words of this passage are “rejecting all established religions.”
 For me, however, these words are not so extreme: rather, the speaker is simply resisting the zero-sum attitude of dualist religions such as Manichaeanism.
 We may compare the Syriac figure Bōd, who was the reported “translator,” as it were, of an earlier Syriac version of the Kalīla wa-Dimna.
-It is relevant that Bōd is known to have composed relevant treatises arguing against dualist religious.
+It is relevant that Bōd is known to have composed relevant treatises arguing against dualist religions.
 We know of treatises of his that bear such titles as Discourses on the Faith, Against the Manichaeans, and Against the Marcionites.

 §8.
 As I have argued in Part I, the narratives about the finding of the Kalīla wa-Dimna were designed to explain not only the genesis of such a book but also its multiform reception in the many different societies that were affected by this collection of fables—and that in turn affected the content of these fables.